 About the Author:

-I am a mother of four and a grandmother to seven.
-From my early years as a babysitter to my later years as a teacher (I have a degree in early childhood education) and then a mother and, most recently, a grandmother, children have forever held a dear and precious place in my heart.
+I am a mother of four and a grandmother to ten.
+From my early years babysitting to my later years as a kindergarten teacher (I have a degree in early childhood education), children have forever held a dear and precious place in my heart.
+Becoming a mother, and then a grandmother, has been my greatest joy and been the fulfillment of a lifelong dream.
 I am shy by nature and public speaking is not my forte.
-Writing has always been the way that I best and most comfortably expressed myself.
-It seems only natural and fitting that I combine my love for children (and reading to them) with my love for writing to pen a children’s book.
-Life these days has revolved around the seven little ones who are truly the inspiration for getting this book to a publisher (see earlier post about the original manuscript from 1993).
-When I am not spending time with my family, I can often be found with my camera looking for something or someone to photograph.
+Instead, writing has always been the way that I best and most comfortably expressed myself.
+So, when my children grew up and out of the house, I re-entered the workforce writing for a local newspaper.
+In the years that followed, as the grandchildren came, I decided to focus my attention on them and left my job as a reporter/writer.
+From here, it seemed only natural and fitting that I combine my love for children (and reading to them) with my love for writing to pen children’s books.
+Life these days has revolved around the ten little ones who are truly the inspiration for getting these books to a publisher (see earlier post about the original manuscript from 1993).
+When I am not spending time with my family, I can often be found with my camera looking for something to photograph.
 I love crafting and scrapbooking and going on long car rides through back country roads (preferably with my camera).
-I am also an HGTV enthusiast and love farmhouse decor – the thought of covering the inside of Pete’s barn in shiplap definitely crossed my mind!
-Suffice to say that I live a simple life with the people I love and a great day involves visits with any or all of the seven little loves in the picture.
+Suffice to say that I live a simple life with the people I love.

 About the Illustrator: